WHAT IS B.A.S.E JUMPING?

 KL Tower International BASE Jump Merdeka Circuit 2007

 The 2007 event saw 98 BASE jumpers from 18 countries join Malaysia in its golden celebration commemorating 50 years of independence or merdeka.
+The event was held over 3 weeks from 8th to 26th August and included 6 buildings in 5 different states of Malaysia.

 Menara Pelita, Sarawak 8th August